fridaysystems/inventory-presser/readme.txt

 = 3.6.0 =
 * [Added] Added two filters, `invp_sold_string` and `invp_zero_price_string` to wrap the output of the vehicle price when the value is zero or the vehicle is sold
+* [Added] Added some instructional text to the options page to help users understand the features of this plugin
 * [Changed] Do not show options and prices arrays in the list of default vehicle sort keys on the options page, these are structured data fields
 * [Removed] Removed an option that is implemented in the _dealer theme to affect the way users are redirected after submitting a Contact Form 7 form
 * [Removed] Removed an option that is implemented in the _dealer theme to customize a particular layout style